For Vertiv Holdings Co [VRT], Analyst sees a drop to $18. What next?

 Vertiv (NYSE: VRT), a global provider of critical digital infrastructure and continuity solutions, today announced the appointment of Jakki Haussler to its Board of Directors.
 Ms. Haussler will serve on the Audit Committee of the Board.

-Over the last 12 months, VRT stock dropped by -55.81%.
-The one-year Vertiv Holdings Co stock forecast points to a potential upside of 12.27.
-The average equity rating for VRT stock is currently 2.50, trading closer to a bullish pattern in the stock market.
+The stocks have a year to date performance of -46.38 percent and weekly performance of 10.12 percent.
+The stock has been moved at -35.69 percent over the last six months.
+The stock has performed 52.33 percent around the most recent 30 days and changed 24.10 percent over the most recent 3-months.

-The market cap for the stock reached $4.70 billion, with 376.60 million shares outstanding and 326.13 million shares in the current float.
-Compared to the average trading volume of 4.70M shares, VRT stock reached a trading volume of 5297478 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.67M shares, VRT reached to a volume of 4080365 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about Vertiv Holdings Co [VRT]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for VRT shares is $13.86 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on VRT stock is a recommendation set at 2.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.